elastic/apm-agent-ruby/docs/reference/api-reference.md

 Returns the set `value`.

 ::::{warning}
 Be aware that labels are indexed in Elasticsearch.
-Using too many unique keys will result in **https://www.elastic.co/blog/found-crash-elasticsearch#mapping-explosion[Mapping explosion]**.
+Using too many unique keys will result in **[Mapping explosion](https://www.elastic.co/blog/found-crash-elasticsearch#mapping-explosion)**.
 ::::